KxSystems/docs/docs/basics/ipc.md

 ### Sync request (get)

+Performs the following:

-Sends any pending outgoing (async) messages on `h`, sends the sync request message, and processes any pending incoming messages on `h` until a response (or error) message is received.
+1. sends any pending outgoing (async) messages on `h`
+1. sends the sync request message
+1. processes any pending incoming messages on `h` until a response (or error) message is received

 ```q
 q)h"2+2" / this is sent to the remote process for calculation
 4
 ```

+!!! warning "Nesting sync requests is not recommended: response messages may be out of request order."

+#### One-shot message

+A sync message can also be sent on a short-lived connection.
+When sending multiple messages, this is less efficient than [using a pre-existing connection](#sync-request-get) due to the effort of repeated connections/disconnections.

 A useful shorthand for a one-shot get is: